Disneyland One Day Itinerary [2024]

 Basic Outline of the Day

 The basic outline of the day you’ll see below is to arrive early and start in Fantasyland/Toontown/Tomorrowland before heading to the west side of the park just before lunch for Jungle Cruise and Pirates of the Caribbean.
 I call those two rides out specifically so you know to keep an eye on their waits in the morning.
-Along the way you’ll be managing your Genie+ lineup, too.
+Along the way you’ll be managing your Multi Pass lineup, too.

 After lunch, you’ll have some free time for non-ride things and the parade.
 Otherwise, the bulk of the afternoon/evening is just about picking which rides you want to get in line for while waiting on entertainment or a Lightning Lane return time.